uroshima/study-guide-notes/web.md

 Explain TCP, and why it is a necessary protocol
 TCP/IP (Transmission Control Protocol/Internet Protocol) is a set of allows anyone with a computer, modem, and an Internet service provider to access and share information over the Internet.Both TCP and IP, two separate protocols that work hand-in-hand, perform chores that manage and guide the general mobility of data packets over the Internet.

+What is the difference between TCP and UDP?
+TCP is a connection oriented stream over an IP network.
+It guarantees that all sent packets will reach the destination in the correct order.
+This imply the use of acknowledgement packets sent back to the sender, and automatic retransmission, causing additional delays and a general less efficient transmission than UDP.

+What are the common HTTP methods?
+When are they used, and what do they accomplish?
+(This is a big one) The set of common methods for HTTP/1.1 is defined below and this set can be expanded based on requirements.
+These method names are case sensitive and they must be used in uppercase.

+Method and Description:
+1	GET
+The GET method is used to retrieve information from the given server using a given URI.
+Requests using GET should only retrieve data and should have no other effect on the data.

+2	HEAD
+Same as GET, but transfers the status line and header section only.

+3	POST
+A POST request is used to send data to the server, for example, customer information, file upload, etc. using HTML forms.

+4	PUT
+Replaces all current representations of the target resource with the uploaded content.

+5	DELETE
+Removes all current representations of the target resource given by a URI.

+6	CONNECT
+Establishes a tunnel to the server identified by a given URI.

+7	OPTIONS
+Describes the communication options for the target resource.

+8	TRACE
+Performs a message loop-back test along the path to the target resource.